Contact us: +91 9550333722 040 - 40102781

 The Uses of Urea

-Urea is a physiological regulator of nitrogen excretion in mammals; synthesized in the liver as an end-product of protein catabolism and excreted in urine.
-Also occurs normally in skin.
-Emollient; diu retic.
+Urea is a vital physiological regulator of nitrogen excretion in mammals, synthesized in the liver from protein catabolism and excreted in urine.
+It also occurs naturally in the skin and serves multiple functions in various applications.

 What are the applications of Application